ripienaar/mcollective-server-provisioner/README.markdown

 -----------

 The basic flow is probably generic enough for most bootstrapping scenarios, cloud or non cloud, the specifics of the process should be captured in your agent.
 There's a sample agent in the agent subdir.
+You will need to customise the agent for your specific scenario.

 You can enable and disable individual steps that doesn't fit your needs in the steps section of the config file

 Changelog
 ---------

+- 2012/11/09 - Add a data plugin that reports locking and disabled status
+- 2012/11/09 - Add a disable lock file
 - 2011/02/04 - Improved error handling
 - 2011/02/04 - Make the facts used to determine ip address connfigurable
 - 2011/02/04 - Log backtraces when run in debug mode